elastisys/compliantkubernetes/docs/user-guide/network-model.md

 2. Reference to the issuer to use.
 3. The created certificate is stored in this secret.

-And you can directly link a certificate to an Ingress object :
+And you can directly link a certificate to an Ingress object:

 ```yaml
 apiVersion: networking.k8s.io/v1